Most Data Architects Work in 2D.

 Why deterministic rather than AI?+

-Validated in practice.
-Five weeks of testing AI-generated executive summaries confirmed that AI consistently failed to follow rules reliably.
-Deterministic templates — the same conditional logic applied to the same structured data — delivered better results at zero hallucination risk and a fraction of the cost.
-The same input always produces the same output.
-No tokens burned.
-No hallucination risk.
-No model drift.
-AI has a specific and valuable role: during setup, it generates candidates, templates, and pattern proposals under human supervision before anything goes to production.
-Structured feedback loops allow AI to propose improvements over time — but every proposed change requires human approval before it enters the system.
+Five weeks of testing AI-generated executive summaries showed AI failed to apply rules reliably.
+Deterministic templates — the same conditional logic on the same structured data — produced better results at zero hallucination risk and a fraction of the cost.
+AI has a role at setup, proposing candidates and patterns under human review, but it never executes at runtime against assessment data.

 What kind of engagements is PRISM designed for?+